t4hir9/portfolio/replit.md

 # Overview

 This is a personal portfolio website for Abdullahi Tahir Adamu, a React/Next.js developer and cinematographer based in Nigeria.
 The application showcases professional work, projects, certifications, media content (videos and pictures), and provides contact functionality.
-Built with Next.js 15.3.3 using the App Router architecture, it features a modern, responsive design with dark mode support.
+Built with Next.js 15.3.3 using the App Router architecture, it features a modern, responsive design with dark mode support and mobile-optimized dropdown menu.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Mobile-first responsive design with dropdown menus for social links on mobile devices.
+White accent colors throughout (no cyan/blue).
+Full-width layout with minimal side padding (not centralized).

+# Recent Changes (Nov 30, 2025)

+- Added responsive dropdown menu for social links in footer (mobile: <md, desktop: md+)
+- Fixed about.MP4 video file path (case-sensitive)
+- Removed separate "Connect With Me" section from Contact page
+- Consolidated all social links (Email, LinkedIn, GitHub, Instagram, Twitter) to footer
+- Improved mobile responsiveness across all screen types
+- Fixed hydration errors with suppressHydrationWarning on dynamic content
+- Footer now uses Radix UI DropdownMenu for accessible mobile navigation

 # System Architecture